PER PERSON :

 INFORMATION REGARDING DINNERS & LUNCHES:

-In Reykjavik, the dinner is on your own.
+On the first evening in Reykjavik, the dinner is on your own.
 There are many restaurants for both fast food and a fine a la carte dining in Iceland's capital.
 In the countryside, a 2-course dinner is included.
+New Year's Eve dinner in Reykjavik is included in the tour package.
 If you have any special diet requests or allergies, please let us know at the moment of your booking.
+For lunch, the group will either stop at roadside shops or restaurants.